Multimodal Machine Learning in Image-Based and Clinical Biomedicine: Survey and Prospects: Multimodal Learning in Medical Applications

-Talks of alignment and the challenge of multimodal alignment has increased since the rise of attention-based models in 2016.
-The concept of ``attention," which relates to aligning an output with parts of the input that are relevant, has been a common unimodal alignment paradigm in natural language circles centering on machine translation from one language to another \cite{bahdanau2016neural}.
+Literature surrounding alignment has increased since the rise of attention-based models in 2016.
+The concept of ``attention," which relates to aligning representations in a way that is contextually relevant, is a unimodal alignment paradigm with origins in machine translation and NLP \cite{bahdanau2016neural}.
+An example use of attention in NLP could be models which try to learn, based on order and word choice of an input sentence, where the subject of the sentence is so that the response can address the input topic.
+In imaging, attention can be used to highlight important parts of an image that are most likely to contribute to a class prediction.
 In 2017, Vaswani et al \cite{DBLP:journals/corr/VaswaniSPUJGKP17}, introduced a more sophisticated attention network, named transformers, an encoder-decoder-style architecture based on repeated projection heads where attention learning takes place.
-Transformers and attention were originally applied to natural language \cite{DBLP:journals/corr/VaswaniSPUJGKP17,bahdanau2016neural,devlin2019bert} but have since been applied to images \cite{parmar2018image,dosovitskiy2021image}, including histopathology slides \cite{Lu2021,Chen2020}, and protein prediction \cite{Tunyasuvunakool2021}.
-The concept of a \textit{multimodal} transformer was introduced in 2019, also developed for the natural language community \cite{Tsai2019}.
-While these multimodal transformers do not contain the same encoder-decoder structure of a traditional transformer architecture, they are hallmarked by crossmodal attention heads, where one modality's sequences are supposed to intermingle with another modality's sequences.
+Transformers and attention were originally applied to natural language \cite{DBLP:journals/corr/VaswaniSPUJGKP17,bahdanau2016neural,devlin2019bert} but have since been applied to images \cite{parmar2018image,dosovitskiy2021image}, including histopathology slides \cite{Lu2021,Chen2020} and protein prediction \cite{Tunyasuvunakool2021}. \textit{Multimodal transformers} were introduced in 2019, also developed for the natural language community \cite{Tsai2019}.
+While these multimodal transformers do not contain the same encoder-decoder structure of a traditional transformer architecture, they are hallmarked by crossmodal attention heads, where one modality's sequences intermingle with another modality's sequences.